Building a Crowdfunding Smart Contract

 and status

-function, and will guide you through writing JSON test scenarios for them.
+function, and will guide you through writing blackbox tests for them.